Voxer

 Voxer is a Dallas-based mobile app development company best known for its free Voxer Walkie Talkie app for smartphones.

 Founded by Tom Katis and Matt Ranney, Voxer Walkie Talkie is both a live "push-to-talk" system and a voice messaging system.
 Messages on Voxer are delivered live as they're being recorded and then delivered as a voice message as well.
 The app works on Android, Windows Phone and iOS operating systems.
 In April 2012, the company raised $30 million in venture financing from Institutional Venture Partners (IVP), Intel Capital and other angel investors.

 Development

 Tom Katis co-founded Voxer (originally RebelVox) in 2007 after a tour of duty in Afghanistan as a Special Forces communications sergeant.

 In an interview with TechCrunch, Katis stated that during an ambush in Afghanistan, he attempted to coordinate reinforcements and rescue from a medical team in the middle of a firefight.
 He sought a way to talk to all parties at the same time, but the government-issued walkie-talkies did not have the functionality.

 Voxer Walkie Talkie

 In May 2011, the company launched Voxer Walkie-Talkie on IOS.
+By the end of the year, the app had reached #6 on the iTunes App Store for social networking apps in the United States.
 The free app utilizes a number of patents around its live voice service.